 Preconstruction is arguably the most important phase of the construction process, determining a project’s timeline and resulting profit margins.
-With so much weight placed on the proper execution of this phase and with how much it can contribute to a project’s success (or failure), it’s crucial to get a handle on what exactly it encompasses.
+With so much weight placed on the proper execution of this phase and how much it can contribute to a project’s success (or failure), it’s crucial to get a handle on what it encompasses.

-So what does pre construction mean?
+So, what does preconstruction mean?
 Here’s what you need to know about what preconstruction is, what it involves, and its benefits.

 What is preconstruction?